Derasine96/alx-system_engineering-devops/0x00-shell_basics/README.md

-Writing a script to Create a symbolic link
+Creating a script that copies files but ignores the extensions